Terms and Conditions

 Concessions are not available for all performances.
 Not all concessions are available online.
 They are limited and are therefore subject to availability.
 Only one discount per ticket applies.
 Any discount priced tickets must be requested at the time of booking and the Sales Team may ask to see proof of entitlement before selling tickets at discount prices.
 All discounts are subject to availability where applicable and can be withdrawn at the discretion of the Theatre Management without prior notice, and do not apply to tickets already purchased.

-We offer a percentage of seats at £10 and £15 as an alternative to standard concessions across most of our productions.
+We offer a percentage of seats at £12.50 and £15.50 for some performances as an alternative to standard concessions across most of our productions.

 These are limited and subject to availability.
 No additional discount or incentive may be applied to this ticket price.